nlposs/NLP-OSS/Proposal-2020.md

  - [Masato Hagiwara](http://masatohagiwara.net/), Octanove Labs LLC

      Masato Hagiwara is an independent NLP/ML engineer and researcher at Octanove Labs.
 He received his Ph.D. degree in Information Science from Nagoya University in 2009.
-During his Ph.D., he worked at Google and Microsoft Research as an intern, and thereafter at Baidu Japan, focusing on search engine-related language processing research.
+During his Ph.D., he worked at Google and Microsoft Research as an intern, and thereafter at Baidu Japan and Rakuten Institute of Technology, focusing on search engine-related language processing research.
 Most recently he was working as a Senior Machine Learning Engineer at Duolingo, focusing on educational applications of NLP.
 He received several paper awards from Japanese domestic conferences for his work on knowledge acquisition and transliteration.
-He also co-organized a couple of workshops and special sessions on noisy text processing and OSS (NLP-OSS 2018).
+He also co-organized several workshops and shared tasks, including NLP-OSS 2018.

  - [Dmitrijs Milajevs](http://zest.id.lv/), KPMG LLP.